sequentech/documentation/docs/file-formats/election-creation-json.md

 Some important considerations:
 - When `publicCandidates` is `false`, the demo voting booth will not work since the demo voting booth always perform unauthenticated requests to retrieve the election configuration.
-The demo voting-booth UI will notice and show an error if someone tries to enter in an election with private candidates.
+The demo voting-booth UI will just show an empty list of candidates.
-- When `publicCandidates` is `false`, the election portal will not show the candidates list, since it always performs unauthenticated requests to retrieve the election configuration.
+- When `publicCandidates` is `false`, the election portal will show an empty list of candidates , since it always performs unauthenticated requests to retrieve the election configuration.
 - When `publicCandidates` is `false`, you won't be able to publish the election results since that would publish the candidate names, so that action will be disabled in the admin console and the ballot-box will not allow it.